 Collection of all header keys, for example

-Content-Type, User-Agent, Accepts, Cookie, Host etc. It can be used to check if certain header exists or contains in request or not.
-The rule is being checked against each key name separately and match is considered if one of the keys matches provided rule.
+Content-Type, User-Agent, Accepts, Cookie, Host etc. It can be used to check if the certain header exists or contains in a request or not.
+The rule is being checked against each key name separately and a match is considered if one of the keys matches provided rule.

 Collection of all header values in the request, for example: